ondrahladik/APRS-WX-Station/README.md

 Use the Arduino IDE to upload the codes (APRS-WX-Station.ino) to your ESP8266.
 Before compiling and uploading, make sure you have all the necessary libraries installed.

 After successfully uploading and connecting your WX station's power, ESP will start broadcasting WiFI named WX-Station-AP, no password is needed to connect.

+After connecting to the AP, all you have to do is open a browser and enter the IP address 192.168.4.1, on which the WiFi manager runs, thanks to which you can connect the WX station to the Internet.